oilbeater/malacca/README.md

 - Add custom middleware to suit specific needs.
 - Extend or modify existing features.
 - Integrate additional upstream AI API services.

+You can just clone and modify the code then `wrangler deploy` to deploy your code globally.

 ## Contact